 Part of the reason why I personally believed the women who blew the whistle on Bill Hybels is because of the way he conducted himself privately with me when I was a volunteer and staff member at Willow Creek (1989-1997).

-On the day Bill slipped his hand on me, I remember exactly what I was wearing: a loose-fitting royal blue shimmery, long-sleeved, formal dress that hung from my shoulders like drapes with a hem just below my knees, and black nylon hose, black high heels, and a shiny, silver bead necklace that added more light to my attire.
-My hair was twice as thick back then, cut in the same Jaclyn Smith, lioness-like, 1980’s style, and because of my heeled shoes, I stood two or three inches taller than Bill did.
+You can read in my other post that on my first day on-the-job at Willow Creek, I arrived at 6:00 am, and I remember exactly what I was wearing: a loose-fitting royal blue shimmery, long-sleeved, formal dress that hung from my shoulders like drapes with a hem that covered my knees, and black nylon hose, black high heels, and a shiny, silver bead necklace that added white reflections of light to my attire.
+Back then, my hair was twice as thick, and shaped in a Jaclyn Smith, lioness-like, 1980’s style, and because of my heeled shoes, I stood two or three inches taller than Bill did.